Skip navigation

 • Skip seconds.
 Taking a second helping can add up to unwanted calories.
 It is easy to keep filling your plate when you serve food family style on the table.
 Instead, fill your plate once and keep extras in the kitchen.
 Or, if you still do not feel satisfied, add a second helping of vegetables, fruit, or salad.

 • Ask for a doggie bag.
-The portions at most restaurants are much larger than recommended serving sizes.
+The portions at many restaurants are much larger than recommended serving sizes.
 Instead of cleaning your whole plate, ask the server to put half in a container for you to take home for another meal.
 You can also share an entrée with a friend, or make a meal out of an appetizer and a large salad.
 Just be sure to go easy on the dressing and fried toppings.

 • Just say "no" to fried food.
-Frying food adds lots of unhealthy calories and saturated fat to any dish.
+Frying food can add lots of unhealthy calories and saturated fat to any dish.
 Instead of fried chicken or fish, choose grilled, broiled, or poached instead.
 And skip the French fries.
 A large serving of fries alone can add almost 500 calories to a meal.
 Instead, see if you can substitute for the vegetable of the day or a side salad.

 • Build a thinner pizza.
 Skip the meat toppings, extra cheese, and deep-dish crust, and have a couple slices of thin-crust vegetable pizza instead.
 You will save a little over 500 calories.